bazi-imran/Python-Instacart-Analysis/README.md

   - Pandas for cleaning and feature engineering
   - NumPy/SciPy for calculations
   - Seaborn/Matplotlib for visualizations
-  - Excel for final reporting
+- The final report was created using Excel

 ## Data Preparation & Quality Checks
 #### Population Flow: